INFLAMMATION AND ITS DEEP CORRECTION

-Removing one’s toxic metals with nutritional balancing science often reduces inflammation rapidly.
+Removing one’s toxic metals with development science often reduces inflammation rapidly.
 We do not recommend chelation, including oral chelation.
 It is not safe as it usually removes some vital minerals along with the toxic metals.
 This includes the use of natural substances such as chlorella, cilantro extract, high-dose vitamin C and other natural forms of chelation.
 We find that if one balances the body chemistry these methods are totally unnecessary in most cases, and harmful in some cases.

 TOXIC CHEMICALS IN THE ENVIRONMENT